jlinoff/pam-crypt/README.md

-pam-crypt is a node JS tool that will encrypt or decrypt a PAM text based database file or any other text file from the ommand line using the same algorithm that PAM uses (AES-256-CBC).
+pam-crypt is a node JS tool that will encrypt or decrypt a PAM text based database file or any other text file from the command line using the same algorithm that PAM uses (AES-256-CBC).

 It can be used to analyze the contents of the PAM database to understand characteristics of the accounts.
 For example